A Local’s Guide to the Costa Smeralda & Northeastern Sardinia

 These coves are nestled between cliffs and reliefs that rise up to as high as 420 meters (in the case of Monte Moro).
 The roads here wind slowly through these hills, offering splendid viewpoints to stop and admire the landscape.

-The closest actual towns are Cannigione, with its port located in a fjord; the small and well-kept San Pantaleo, which has become the main retreat for the Costa Smeralda; Arzachena which is the very center of the area; Golfo Aranci, which is the port to which ferries from mainland Italy arrive, but also have very beautiful beaches; and Palau, which is the gateway to the incredibly beautiful Maddalena archipelago.
+The closest actual towns are Cannigione, with its port located in a fjord; the small and well-kept San Pantaleo, which has become the main retreat for the Costa Smeralda; Arzachena which is the very center of the area; Golfo Aranci, which is the port to which ferries from mainland Italy arrive and also home to some very beautiful beaches; and Palau, which is the gateway to the incredibly beautiful Maddalena archipelago.

 How to get here